thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 ## Availability

-The first batches of IMSAI 8080 replicas shipped in June & July 2019.
+The first batches of IMSAI 8080 replicas shipped in June 2019.

 Please be assured that I am continuing to make kits in 2022 and will continue to do so until I can no longer source the parts.

 ### Expression of interest

-I am accepting expressions of interest via email.
+I accept expressions of interest via email.
 If you send email to [info@thehighnibble.com](mailto:info@thehighnibble.com) I will add you to the list.

 Once a kit is available for you within the month, I will contact you to confirm your order.